European leaders mourn Pope Francis after death at age 88

 Dutch Prime Minister Dick Schoof said Pope Francis was "a man of the people," who lived a sober life and became a role model for many, regardless of faith.

-Italy's Foreign Minister Antonio Tajani echoed the sentiment, calling Francis "a great pontiff" and "a friend of Italy," noting his care for creation, mercy, and fraternity.
+Hungarian Prime Minister Viktor Orban described the pope as a "shepherd who led with courage and unwavering faith," promising to honor his legacy.

+Finnish Foreign Minister Elina Valtonen offered her "sincere condolences" to Catholics all around the world, reiterating the importance of his call for peace and justice.

-*World Health Organization Director-General Tedros Adhanom Ghebreyesus also expressed his condolences, describing the Pope as "a humble yet powerful voice of wisdom and humanity."
+World Health Organization Director-General Tedros Adhanom Ghebreyesus also expressed his condolences, describing the pontiff as "a humble yet powerful voice of wisdom and humanity."

 "Our troubled world needs more leaders like His Holiness-to champion peace and put the poorest and most vulnerable first," he said.